islashu/techtrekguide/git/How to push and pull.md

 e.g. git clone https://github.com/islashu/techtrekguide.git
 try using https instead of SSH

+(if you are using jetbrains ide and the gui for git is not showing at the bottom right hand corner, alt+ 0 -> create new git repo) or run git init and restart the IDE

 ### Getting the latest information from a remote repository
 ```
 git pull <git url> <branch>